-We helped Sportmadness to promote their two business channels – Sports Management and Franchises – in search results.
+We helped Sportmadness promote their two business channels – Sports Management and Franchises – in search results.
 To do this, we carried out a comprehensive SEO campaign focusing on technical SEO and international segmentation.

 Before designing the SEO campaign, we decided to evaluate the status of the website by carrying out a full website audit.
 As Sportmadness’ website went through a couple of security issues in the past, we wanted to confirm the current status of the website before undertaking any further work.

 After auditing their website, we identified several technical issues involving security – as mentioned before, their website was hacked in the past, duplicate content, and lack of structured data.
-They were also struggling to convert through their sales funnel, presenting a high bounce rate percentages and poor navigation metrics.
+They were also struggling to convert through their sales funnel, presenting high bounce rate percentages and poor navigation metrics.

 Our main objective was to solve all the technical problems, design a brand-new content marketing strategy and revamp the website structure to improve the navigation as well as the conversion metrics.

 We split the optimisation process up into three stages: technical SEO, content marketing and UX optimisation.

 We developed a technical SEO campaign to fix every internal issue that was affecting the health of the website to prevent them from receiving future Google penalties arising from their security threats.
 Some of the areas we optimised were status codes, redirections, sitemap optimisation, and load speed.

 We also encountered several pages that presented the wrong canonical tag implementation, causing them to be excluded from Google indexes.
 To fix this, we rebuilt the entire canonical structure so each page was self-referencing.

 We redesigned the internal linking structure to improve navigation, increase the number of indexed pages and distribute the authority across the different areas of the website.